python-trio/trio/README.rst

      that sets up the magic local (or not), and also puts a move_on_at(inf) wrapper around them?

+     [showstopper: if we literally use move_on_at, it becomes impossible to cancel a task until after it's executed for a step and the move_on_at has had a chance to run and pass out the cancel handle]

      maybe expose the deadline as a Task.deadline property

      and make it possible to fire an arbitrary cancellation exception to cancel a chunk of work, via the CancelStatus object?

+     this could also be used to *guarantee* that a task can't exit without waiting on its children

    - tasks from new lineages (the initial task, the call_soon task) treated in uniform way? if we crash before starting the initial